Use ice cube trays to freeze small papaya paste batches and store in zip lock bags to use for another day.

-I decided early on to keep it tasteless, as I would use the paste on different kind of red meats, and in that case I like to season them differently at times.
+I decided early on to keep it tasteless, as I would use the paste on different kind of red meats, and in that case, I like to season them differently at times.

 How to store the Papaya paste?

-Because green/raw papayas are not always easily to be found in the market and because you mostly need only small amounts of the paste to your meat, it makes sense to store the papaya paste for the long run.
+Because green/raw papayas are not always easy to be found in the market and because you mostly need only small amounts of the paste to your meat, it makes sense to store the papaya paste for the long run.

 While you could keep some in a jar in the fridge, I wouldn’t suggest you do do that with a bigger batch of freshly made papaya paste.